catdogmaus/ilmaprognoos/README.md

 This is a custom integration for Home Assistant to provide detailed weather information and forecasts from the Estonian national weather service (ilmateenistus.ee).
 This weather forecast is intended **only** for Estonian weather and will not work for any other country.<br/>
 This integration uses available open data but **is not in any way related to official Keskkonnaagentuur or ilmateenistus.ee services.**

-Since sharing weather service forecast data with users in ilmateenistus is generally rubbish, it can only be guaranteed to work until things get even worse in terms of proper weather data sharing.
-So don't keep your hopes too high with this.

 ## Installation